Sukur and Boko Haram

 The refugees scattered in many directions.
 Some regained the mountain settlements that they or their ancestors had left after 1925 when the end of slave-raiding allowed montagnards to take advantage of land on the plains.
 Others made their way to Taraba and Gombe states and as far away as Abuja and Lagos.
 The Hon.
-Saleh Kinjir, former Adamawa state Minister of Chiefs and Chieftancies and the Sukur founder of the Kinjir Foundation, states that the foundation has registered over 3000 internally displaced persons (IDPs) in Yola and is assisting about 200 households.
+Saleh Kinjir, himself a Sakun and former Adamawa state Minister of Chiefs and Chieftancies and founder of the Kinjir Foundation, states that the foundation has registered over 3000 internally displaced persons (IDPs) in Yola and is assisting about 200 households.

 According to the same source there are presently over 5000 IDPs on the Sukur plateau which in the 1990s supported a population of only about 3000.
 This more than doubling of the population resulted in a lack of accommodation, failure of the always inadequate health facilities, stress on water resources (despite recent well-digging by the Nigerian Commission on Museums and Monuments), a scarcity of diesel for grinding grain, and of food.
 Across the border in Roumzou, the nearest open market, an hour and a half's walk from Sukur, prices rose.
 No assistance was then or subsequently received from the federal or state governments, from international charities, or any other source besides the Kinjir Foundation and a few private donations.

 Abandonment of Upper Sukur would definitely endanger the cultural landscape, since it is the economic and other activities of the inhabitants that created and maintain it.
-Conversely, the massive reported increase in population occasioned by the arrival on the Sukur plateau of refugees from the lowlands will of necessity require changes in the nature both of settlement and of economic and particularly agricultural practices.
+Conversely, the substantial reported increase in population occasioned by the arrival on the Sukur plateau of refugees from the lowlands will of necessity require changes in the nature both of settlement and of economic and particularly agricultural practices.
+Lumber for building, firewood and thatching grasses will be in high demand.
 This too must endanger the cultural landscape.
 Third, Boko Haram has by its actions, destroying and degrading traditional architecture including the Hidi residence (and very probably traditional shrines) directly interfered with landscape integrity.
 UNESCO has been notified.

 UNESCO has finally taken notice of the situation and produced a document on the state of conservation of the Sukur Cultural Landscape which includes numerous suggestions and requests to relevant authorities.